simulaiofficial/simulai/README.md

   simulai is a Notion-inspired open-source conversational surveys builder, powered by AI.
 </p>
 <p align="center">
   Effortlessly design your interactive forms that mimic natural conversations, powered by AI.
+Let AI answer users inquires regarding your questions/survey/form within conversational forms.
 Ideal for gathering insights and engaging users in interactive surveys, our tool is inspired by the simplicity of Notion and is completely free and open-source.
 </p>
 <p align="center">
   <a href="https://www.simulai.co" target="_blank">Try Simulai online for free</a>
 </p>

 <p align="center">
+s
 https://github.com/simulaiofficial/simulai/assets/149245098/6f319401-0f6d-4c33-a456-4ecd7cdf8458

 </p>